-- The customer contact centre is manned by staff who are specifically trained to deal with most general enquiries at first point of contact. - We publicise, on our website and in all correspondence, a generic e-mail address to which general enquiries can be sent.
-This is monitored daily to ensure there are no delays in responding. - We are prepared to meet locally with agents to discuss proposed warrants, although more and more 'discussions' now take place through electronic means.
+- The customer contact centre is manned by staff who are specifically trained to deal with general enquiries at first point of contact. - We publicise, on our website generic e-mail address for our three workstreams to which enquiries can be sent.
+These are monitored daily to ensure there are no delays in responding. - We are prepared to meet locally with agents to discuss proposed warrants, although more and more 'discussions' now take place through electronic means.